IRA overview

 Set up your IRA account

 To begin, select RetirementGet started and then follow the prompts to set up your account within the Robinhood app or on the web.
 You can open a traditional IRA, a Roth IRA, or both.
-If you skip opting in on features, like IRA Instant, you can always opt in later.
+If you skip opting in on features, you can always opt in later.

 Next, you can choose to either get a new, one-time recommended portfolio or pick your own investments for your IRA.